unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 - When the page load, the first 20 items are loaded (after a delay of one second - as simulated in the service).
 - If there's available space in the `ListView`, the next batch of 20 items will be requested from the Feed and loaded from the service thereafter.
-- When the user scroll down and hits the bottom of the `ListView`, the next 20 items will be requested.
+- When the user scrolls down and hits the bottom of the `ListView`, the next 20 items will be requested.
 - This behavior will follow as the user scrolls down and chases the service for more data until all items have been loaded.

 Here's what the app renders like: